google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/image-optimization.md

 * **Pick best raster image format:** determine your functional requirements and select the one that suits each particular asset.
 * **Experiment with optimal quality settings for raster formats:** don't be afraid to dial down the "quality" settings, the results are often very good and byte savings are significant.
 * **Remove unnecessary image metadata:** many raster images contain unnecessary metadata about the asset: geo information, camera information, and so on.
 Use appropriate tools to strip this data.
 * **Serve scaled images:** resize images on the server and ensure that the "display" size is as close as possible to the "natural" size of the image.
-Pay close to attention to large images in particular, as they account for largest overhead when resized!
+Pay close attention to large images in particular, as they account for largest overhead when resized!
 * **Automate, automate, automate:** invest into automated tools and infrastructure that will ensure that all of your image assets are always optimized.